-And speaking of Scav on Scav violence; while it’s generally frowned upon to kill fellow player Scavs, they might kill you on sight.
+And speaking of Scav on Scav violence; while it is generally frowned upon to kill fellow player Scavs while on a raid, they might kill you on sight.
 This happens a lot, simply because having a potentially hostile Scav around is bad for business.
 The good ol’ wiggle (spamming ‘E’ and ‘Q’ to lean left and right) signals ‘I won’t shoot you in the back of the head’.
 Killing A.I.
 Scavs is free game.
 Just walk up to them and waste them for some quick loot.
 Do keep in mind that you are now ‘compromised’ and all Scavs in the vicinity will shoot on sight now.

 Max money mission